Acting for Film & TV

 Jump into something exciting as you learn the basics of acting, the art’s language, and how to read — between the lines.
-Explore what lies beneath the surface, the concept of authenticity, and the quality of being present.
+Explore what lies beneath the surface.
+The concept of authenticity, and the quality of being present.
 Lots of material is covered in this 16-hour beginner’s course — all in a safe, entertaining, and often hilarious environment.
-Come prepared to work hard and be reward with a fun and thought-provoking challenge.
+Come prepared to work and be rewarded with a fun and thought-provoking experience.

 Whether you’re starting your training to act on camera as a professional, or just for a new adventure, this exciting intro class is the perfect place to begin!

 Please note that part-time studies do not constitute career training.

 PAY FOR INTRO TO ACTING FOR FILM & TV

 Credit card payments are managed securely through PayPal.
 To pay via credit card, please select “Don’t have a PayPal account?” on the next screen.